Model wearing Earthling costume on stage

 10. Where is the World of WearableArt Show held?

-The World of WearableArt Show takes place in the TSB Arena, in Central Wellington.
+The World of WearableArt Show take place in the TSB Arena, in Central Wellington.